GhostRF/Security_Tools/Tool_2_Baseline_Auditor/docs/DESIGN_NOTES.md

 The score is intended to help prioritize review.
 It is not a formal compliance certification, validated risk score, or replacement for a full security assessment.

-## Version 1.1.0 Update

-Version 1.1.0 added improved world-writable file detection.
-The original file-permission logic supported octal modes such as `0777` and `0666`.
-The updated logic now also supports symbolic Linux permission strings such as `rwxrwxrwx`, `-rw-rw-rw-`, and `drwxrwxrwx`.

-This update improves the tool's practical usability because exported file-permission inventories may use either octal or symbolic permission formats.

-The update was validated with a direct function test covering octal and symbolic permissions.
-Tested examples included:

 ```text
 0777         expected=True actual=True PASS
 0666         expected=True actual=True PASS